vincentvankrunkelsven/courses-intro-to-sql/chapter1.md

 Similarly, you can perform basic arithmetic with symbols like `+`, `-`, `*`, and `/`, then name the resulting column using an alias.

 In the `films` table, the `duration` is measured in minutes.
 Perhaps you want to know how many seconds are in a given movie.
 Then, for example you could do:

 ```
 SELECT title, duration * 60 AS duration_seconds
 FROM films;
 ```

-which givs the duration of each film **in seconds** in a column called `duration_seconds`.
+which gives the duration of each film **in seconds** in a column called `duration_seconds`.

 Aliases are helpful for making results more readable!